Hephaestus-Arm/HephaestusArm2/README.md

 7) 1x - PCB : A custom PCB that could be used, but the required components are not included in the kit.

+8) 1x - Power Cord : Not needed for assembly

 ## Camera Kit v2
 (Not the camera kit provided to students for A20)